 Why is this?
 Isn’t this somewhat superficial?

 Everyone likes to consider himself or herself important.
-And most reaches out to other people with equal level of importance that they think deserve their trust, attention and business.
-Of course, in a relative scale, it can’t be that everyone is more important than the average.
+And most reach out to other people with an equal level of importance that they think deserve their trust, attention and business.
+Of course, on a relative scale, it can’t be that everyone is more important than the average.
 Some will fall into the median area and some will fall below median area.
-In the world with most people being blinded of their own arrogance, the people who recognize their deficiencies has their ultimate strengths and competitive edge to excel among the crowds.
+In the world with most people being blinded by their own arrogance, the people who recognize their deficiencies have their ultimate strengths and competitive edge to excel among the crowds.

 However, this method of appearing importance will only buy some short-lived respect unless you truly have what other needs.